nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 ### ACL Rolling Review Submissions

 Our workshop also welcomes submissions from [ACL Rolling Review (ARR)](https://aclrollingreview.org/).
-Authors of any papers that are submitted to ARR and have their meta review ready may submit their papers and reviews for consideration for the workshop until **10 October 2023**.
+Authors of any papers that are submitted to ARR and have their meta review ready may submit their papers and reviews for consideration for the workshop until **27 September 2024**.
 This should include submissions to ARR for the **15 August** deadline.
-The decision of publication will be announced by **17 October 2023**.
-The committment should be done via the workshop submission website: https://softconf.com/emnlp2023/nllp2023/ ("ACL Rolling Review Committment" submission type)
+The decision of publication will be announced by **8 October 2024**.
+The committment should be done via the workshop submission website: https://softconf.com/emnlp2024/nllp/ ("ACL Rolling Review Committment" submission type)

-### EMNLP 2023 Submissions
+### EMNLP 2024 Submissions

-Authors of any papers that have been reviewed for EMNLP 2023 and were rejected have the opportunity to send their paper and reviews to be considered for publication in the NLLP workshop proceedings.
-The deadline for submitting papers and reviews is **10 October 2023**.
-The decision of publication will be announced by **17 October 2023**.
-The submission should be done via the workshop submission website: https://softconf.com/emnlp2023/nllp2023 ("EMNLP 2023 Submission with reviews" submission type)
+Authors of any papers that have been reviewed for EMNLP 2024 and were rejected have the opportunity to send their paper and reviews to be considered for publication in the NLLP workshop proceedings.
+The deadline for submitting papers and reviews is **27 September 2024**.
+The decision of publication will be announced by **8 October 2024**.
+The submission should be done via the workshop submission website: https://softconf.com/emnlp2024/nllp/ ("EMNLP 2024 Submission with reviews" submission type)

 ### Double-Blind reviewing